AaltoRSE/snakemake-triton-example/README.md

 [Snakemake](https://snakemake.readthedocs.io/en/stable/) is a workflow management tool used to create reproducible and scalable data processing workflows.

 This repo contains a small example project which can be cloned and run on the [Aalto Triton](https://scicomp.aalto.fi/triton/) cluster.
+You can use it as a starting point for your own workflow.

 The project

 1. follows the [recommended Snakemake project structure](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html),
 2. uses conda environments for [integrated package management](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html),
 3. uses the [Slurm executor plugin](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html) to submit the workflow steps as cluster jobs,
-4. uses a [Snakefile](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html) for workflow logic and a [profile file](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles) for Slurm resource management, decoupling the two configurations.
+4. decouples the workflow and Slurm resource configurations using a [Snakefile](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html) and a [profile configuration file](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles), respectively.

-You can use it as a starting point for your own workflow.

 ## Setup and Run Snakemake on Aalto Triton